High Fidelity Visualization of What Your Self-Supervised Representation Knows About: Conditional and super-resolution sampling with

 \section{Conditional and super-resolution sampling with \our}

 As presented in the main text, we introduce \our to generate samples that preserved well the semantics of the images used for the conditioning.
-As showed in Figure \ref{fig:manifolds}, \our is constraint to map back the representation to the manifold of real images which answers the concerns raised in Appendix~\ref{sec:gradients}.
-The training of the model is very simple and presented in Figure \ref{fig:model}.
+The training of the model is simple and presented in Figure \ref{fig:model}.
 We show in Figure \ref{fig:samples_256} additional samples of \our when conditioning on the SSL representation of ImageNet validation set images (which were never used for training).
 We observe that the information hidden in the SSL representation is so rich that \our is almost able to reconstruct entirely the image used for conditioning.
 To further evaluate the abilities of this model, we present in Figure \ref{fig:samples_256_ood} a similar experiment except that we use out of distribution images as conditioning.
 We used cell images from microscope and a photo of a status (Both from Wikimedia Commons), sketch and cartoons from PACS \citep{li2017deeper}, image segmentation from Cityscape \citep{Cordts2016Cityscapes} and an image of the Earth by NASA.
-Even in the OOD scenario, \our is able to generate images that are very close to the one used as conditioning because of the richness of ssl representations.
+Even in the OOD scenario, \our is able to generate images that share common features to the one used as conditioning because of the richness of ssl representations.
+However, if the images used as OOD are too far from the training distribution, which is the case when using image segmentation mask from Cityscapes, the model will have more difficulty to reconstruct the images used as conditioning.
+To investigate if this failure is due to the SSL network used to produced the conditioning, we run the experiment in Figure \ref{fig:OOD_cityscape} in which we kept the same SSL model with an RCDM trained on ImageNet and another one on Cityscape.
+We observe that when using Cityscapes segmentation mask as conditioning with an RCDM trained on Cityscapes segmentation mask, despite using a SSL model trained only on ImageNet, RCDM is able to reconstruct the conditioning very faithfully.
+This mean that the failure mode observed in OOD are mostly due to the visualization model (RCDM) and not due to the representation used for conditioning.

+In those examples we used conditional batch-normalization (which is the same technique as used by \citet{casanova2021instanceconditioned}).
+However one can also use the sampling technique built-in in the ADM model of \citet{dhariwal21arxiv}.
+Instead of using an embedding layer that take discrete representation, we can use a linear layer to map a representation to the dimension of the time steps embedding and add it along the time step conditioning.
+A comparison with these two conditioning methods is shown in Figure \ref{fig:cond_timestep}.

 We also use the super-resolution model presented by \citet{dhariwal21arxiv} to generate images of higher resolutions.
 In Figure \ref{fig:samples_512}, we use the small images on the top of the bigger images as conditioning for a \our trained on images of size 128x128.
 Then, we feed the 128x128 samples into the super-resolution model of \citet{dhariwal21arxiv} to get images of size 512x512.
 Since the model of \citet{dhariwal21arxiv} is conditional and need labels, we used a random label when upsampling from \our.
 Despite using the "wrong" label, the high resolution samples are still very close to the conditioning.
 This show that \our can be used jointly with a super-resolution model to sample high fidelity images in the close neighborhood of the conditioning.